JaceG/Company-Hunter/replit.md

 ### Backend Dependencies
 - Express.js for API server
-- Drizzle ORM for database interactions
+- MongoDB Atlas for persistent user and business data
 - Zod for validation
 - Google Places API for business search